Skip to content

 • applying the NIHR visual identity, including the BRC sub-logo, on digital and print materials

-• curating a branded web presence and using social media channels to share BRC funded and supported research
+• curating a branded web presence and using social media channels to share BRC-funded and supported research

 • flagging press releases, media activity and good news stories on research breakthroughs with the NIHR communications team

-• supporting national NIHR communications activities.
+• supporting national NIHR communications activities and campaigns, such as Be Part of Research.

 Brand Guidelines